Sedum acre [SEE-dum AK-REE] the goldmoss stonecrop is a low growing, perennial flowering, evergreen succulent plant.

 Goldmoss sedum requires minimum grooming and maintenance.
 It grows well when left on its own and tolerates difficult conditions.
 It stays in leaf all year around.

-How to Propagate Sedum Acre
+How To Propagate Sedum Acre

-Propagate through stem cuttings.
+Propagate new plants through stem cuttings.
 Break off a stem (do not cut it) and place it erect in the soil.
 It does not take long for it to root.
 Water frequently for the first few months while it is establishing roots.

 Once established, lower the watering frequency as mature plants do not need as much water and even tolerate periods of drought conditions.